Thiraphat-DEV/Nativechats/README.md

 # navtivechat
-build with reactNative expo-cli suppose ios and andriod
+build with reactNative expo-cli suppose ios and android